 We then smother the dough with a layer of pesto, top it with loads of cheesy goodness and finish with our red onions.
 For a perfectly brown crust, we brush it with a mixture of egg yolk and water, and just like that, our pizza is now ready to go into the oven.

 After our pizza bakes, we top it with prosciutto, grilled peaches and some fresh basil.
-Grab a drink and dig in to your new favorite summer pizza.
+Grab a peach martini and dig in to your new favorite summer pizza.
 So good, huh?

 Perfect Pairing